 However, job ads also hide more subtle layers of information about companies that are looking for new employees.
 Like their tech stacks or challenges they aim to tackle with the new hire.

 They also provide information about the direction a particular job position is leaning toward due to technological advancements and other factors.
-For this purpose, companies create subsets of data based on specific parameters that help them filter job postings of companies they are interested in or use such tools as APIs to extract relevant job data on demand.
+For this purpose, companies create subsets of data based on specific parameters that help them filter job postings of companies they are interested in or use such tools as job APIs to extract relevant job data on demand.

 It’s not surprising that there’s a high demand for high-quality web data extracted from job postings as it can inform major decisions in business.